pve/parallamr/README.md

 ## using claude-flow

-What seems to work quite nicely is:
+What seems to work quite nicely is, for example:

 ```
+npx claude-flow@alpha hive-mind spawn "implement git issue 21" --claude
 ```

 ## License